patrickfuller/fomms-2015/optimization/README.md

         unpacked_atoms.append(atom)
 ```

-This is the gist of the algorithm, but we need to account for one major real-world issue: many packed crystal files are malformed.
-They commonly contain extra atoms or symmetry operators, so we need to account for this.
+This is the gist of the algorithm, but we need to account for one other challenge: the removal of duplicate atoms.
+These crystal representations are outputted by a range of software, and commonly contain extra atoms or symmetry operators.
+We need to account for this.
 The solution is to detect collisions as you unpack.
 To do this, we will need to add a step to the pseudocode:

 ```python
 unpacked_atoms = []